 - Appropriate use and disposal of personal protective equipment

-- Assessment, monitoring, and management of patients receiving therapy in all care settings
+- Assessment, monitoring, and management of patients receiving therapy in the care setting

-- Patient and family education for these agents, specific to side effects and related symptom management, and process for urgent follow-up
+- Patient and family education for these agents, specific to side effects and related symptom management, and processes for urgent and ongoing follow-up

 - Assessment of, education on, and management of post-treatment care, including follow-up care procedures, late or long-term side effects, and physical and psychosocial aspects of survivorship